CAChelsey/ecosystem/projects/unqclub.md

 status: building
 ---

 UNQ.club is a platform for NFT collectors focused on seamless experience.
-Major aspects are: bulding a community, fundraising, purchasing NFTs across different blockchains and protocols from a single intefrace.
+Major aspects are: building a community, fundraising, purchasing NFTs across different blockchains and protocols from a single interface.

 Our goal is to make collecting a full-time job.